As an Amazon Associate I earn from qualifying purchases.

 Like most tree fruits, yes you can!
-Here in the states, we find them mostly dried.
+Here in the States, we find them mostly dried.
 But raw dates are definitely edible.

 About The Ingredients

-16 tsp. unsweetened peanut butter – Or any nut or seed butter you prefer.
+Unsweetened peanut butter – Or any nut or seed butter you prefer.

-8 oz. dark chocolate – You can use any chocolate you prefer.
+Dark chocolate – You can use any chocolate you prefer.
 I like to use dark, sugar-free chocolate.

-1 tbsp. desiccated coconut – Optional, but delicious.
+Desiccated coconut – Optional, but delicious.

-16 almonds – These are optional, but add wonderful flavor and texture.
+Almonds – These are optional, but add wonderful flavor and texture.
 I prefer them raw, but you can use roasted and salted if that’s what you prefer.

 Dried rose petals – This is optional and really just for making them pretty for guests (or yourself!).

-How to Pit a Date
+How To Pit A Date

 Using a paring knife or other small knife, slice the dates open in lengthwise slits on one side.
 Do not cut all the way through.
 You are only opening one side of the date.
 Remove the seeds.
 Set aside.